Mathematics

 notable_photo

 17. Mathematics educator Olivia Fagan (later Bree) was born 3 July in Mullingar, Westmeath.
-She was educated at UCG where she was awarded an NUI Travelling Studentship Prize.
+She was educated at UCG (BA 1973.
+MA 1974) where she was awarded an NUI Travelling Studentship Prize.
 Her career was spent at St Patrick's College, Drumcondra, where she also served as registrar.
+Over the years, she has been very active in the IMTA.

 notable_photo